nicklewers/schematizr/README.md

 // }
 ```

-Filter takes a callback which receives all the values from the JSON literal and returns a boolean
+*filter()* takes a callback which gets all the values from the nested json and returns a boolean

 ### `filter(callback, nestedObject)`